 What a typical day looked like: getting up at 5am, short breakfast, game drive/walk in the African bush from 6-10am (from the third day onwards, students must conduct these drives themselves – instructed by an experienced guide, of course – and act as a safari guide), breakfast at 10pm, afterwards activities in the camp (e.g. learn how to change a tire etc.), lunch at around 1pm, siesta, classroom hours in the early afternoon (astronomy, taxonomy, animal behaviour, meteorology), another game drive/walk in the later afternoon (with a sundowner and a short night safari), dinner, campfire or movie night.

-2) What were your biggest challenges during the project?
+2) What were your biggest challenges during the sabbatical in the nature?

 You need a few days to get used to the new rhythm and the daily routine.
 Moreover, communicating in English with lots of technical terms can be challenging.

 3) Was there anything that you liked most?